 There is no denying the havoc a phishing attack could create in an enterprise.
 Loss of money and information will have long-term effects on the enterprise.
 It takes just one employee to fall victim to a phishing attack to mock the security efforts of the enterprise.

-Yet, we see that enterprises that use these email systems have also fallen prey to phishing attacks.
-None of the antivirus and spam ware software seem to be providing total security if the phishing attacks have doubled in the last two years.
+Yet, enterprises that use these email systems have also fallen prey to phishing attacks.
+None of the antivirus and spam ware software seems to provide total security if the phishing attacks have doubled in the last two years.

 So when looking for antiphishing software, there are certain things the enterprises should know.
 Let us start by listing out the types of phishing attacks.

 - Impersonating a top-level executive, sending emails to employees, asking them to follow certain instructions, and stealing money or confidential information is known as a Whaling attack.

 - Malware and Ransomware

 - Sending a virus into the system of the enterprise as an email attachment is known as malware.
 When the attacker takes control of the system and demands ransom money to release it, it is known as ransomware.

 - Spear Phishing